syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Customize default shape option

-Customize a shape types using `Shapes` property in `ImageEditorToolbarSettings` class.
+You can show the required shape types alone in the shapes toolbar by using the `Shapes` property in the `ImageEditorToolbarSettings` class.

 {% tabs %}